Bürgi–Dunitz angle: Measurement

-The original Bürgi-Dunitz measurements were of a series of intramolecular amine-ketone carbonyl interactions, in crystals of compounds bearing both functionalities—e.g., methadone and protopine.
-These gave a narrow range of BD angle values (105 ± 5°); corresponding computations—molecular orbital calculations of the SCF-LCAO-type—describing the approach of the s-orbital of a hydride anion (H^{−}) to the pi-system of the simplest aldehyde, formaldehyde (H_{2}C=O), gave a BD angle value of 107°.
+The original Bürgi-Dunitz measurements were of a series of intramolecular amine-ketone carbonyl interactions, in crystals of compounds bearing both functionalities—e.g., protopine and methadone— which gave a narrow range of BD angle values (105 ± 5°).
+For instance, a later focused study of the Bürgi–Dunitz angle of protopine gave a value of ~102°.
+Corresponding computations—molecular orbital calculations of the SCF-LCAO-type—performed by the Bürgi-Dunitz team of collaborators examined the simplest of such systems, the approach of the s-orbital of a hydride anion (H^{−}) to the C=O pi bond-system of the simplest aldehyde, formaldehyde (H_{2}C=O); those computations gave a BD angle value of 107°.

-In the structure of L-methadone (below, left), note the tertiary amine projecting to the lower right, and the carbonyl (C=O) group at the center, which engage in an intramolecular interaction in the crystal structure (after rotation around the single bonds connecting them, during the crystallization process).
-Similarly, in the structure of protopine (below, right), note the tertiary amine at the center of the molecule, part of a ten-membered ring, and the C=O group diagonally opposite it on the ring; these engage in an intramolecular interaction allowed by changes in the torsion angles of the atoms of the ring.
+In the structure of protopine (below, left), note the tertiary amine, R_{3}N, near center-right of the molecule, part of a ten-membered ring, and the C=O group diagonally opposite it on the ring; these engage in an intramolecular interaction allowed by changes in the torsion angles of the atoms of the ring.
+Likewise, in the structure of L-methadone (below, right), note the tertiary amine projecting to the lower right, and the carbonyl (C=O) group at the center, which engage in an intramolecular interaction in the crystal structure (after rotation around the single bonds connecting them, during the crystallization process).

 Hence, Bürgi, Dunitz, and thereafter many others noted that the crystallographic measurements of the aminoketones and the computational estimate for the simplest nucleophile-electrophile system were quite close to a theoretical ideal, the tetrahedral angle (internal angles of a tetrahedron, 109.5°), and so consistent with a geometry understood to be important to developing transition states in nucleophilic attacks at trigonal centers.

-Structure of L-methadone, a key molecule whose crystals were studied in the development of the BD angle concept.
+Structure of protopine, an alkaloid and a key molecule whose crystals were studied using X-ray crystallography, in the development of the BD angle concept.

-Structure of protopine, an alkaloid, whose crystals were also studied in the development of the BD angle concept.
+Structure of L-methadone, a further molecule whose crystals were studied in the development of the BD angle concept.

-The amine-to-carbonyl n→π* interaction in protopine with an unusually short N···C distance of 2.555 Å and a Bürgi–Dunitz angle of 102°.
+Schematic representation of the crystal structure of protopine.
+Note, this image is rotated end-for-end relative to its schematic above.
+The n→π* interaction of the amine nitrogen (purple sphere) with the carbonyl (dark grey and red spheres) in protopine, presenting an unusually short N···C distance (light blue line, 2.555 Å), and a Bürgi–Dunitz angle value of 101.58°.